drakonstein/cephbot/README.md

 There are instructions for how to deploy this to kubernetes in the kubernetes folder of this repo.

 The setup for this is pretty simple.
-You need to find the Slack Bot's Token and ID.
+You need to find the Slack Bot's OAuth Tokens and the Slack Bot's ID.

 I generally create a client.cephbot user in Ceph for this `ceph auth get-or-create client.cephbot mon 'allow r' mgr 'allow r' > /etc/ceph/ceph.client.cephbot.keyring` which prevents people in Slack for figuring out ways of performing operations against the cluster.
 If you do enable cephbot to perform maintenance on the cluster, I highly recommend that you utilize the SLACK_USER_IDS and SLACK_CHANNEL_IDS config options to limit who can interface with cephbot.